 I’ve felt a wave coming back lately of I guess what I would call “cool sobriety”.
 A state of living where you get some kind of trendy social cred for being someone who “doesn’t drink”.
 Of course, thats not why I quit.
 But I would love to see this become a thing.
 Why?
 Because it would save lives, and potentially souls!

 We would all make decisions from a place of clarity.
 A place where our vision is clouded with one less thing.
 And man, that ONE thing felt so full of ‘spirits’.

 Drinking can be a cultural thing…drinking can be a safe thing!
 Drinking can completely be a consequence-less, innocent, non-problematic thing.
 But the problem is that, for many people, its not.

-For me, alcohol became the easiest thing to reach for when I felt uncomfortable.
+For me, a substance became the easiest thing to reach for when I felt uncomfortable.
 The easiest thing to reach for when I was bored.
 The easiest thing to reach for when I felt like I needed some “inspiration”.
 The easiest thing to reach for when I felt like I was grieving something.
-The easiest thing to numb myself with or shut my brain off with that no one would ever bat an eyelash at because it is simply the most socially acceptable drug that we have here in America.
+The easiest thing to numb myself with or shut my brain off with something that no one would ever bat an eyelash at because it is simply the most socially acceptable drug that we have here in America.
 And it is SO easy to abuse.